-Part man, part ant… wait hang on a second, let’s back up and try that again.
-This is one of those sinister 1970s science fiction movies, the kind that really gets under your skin.
+Part man, part ant… sorry I’m getting ahead of myself.
+This isn’t a tongue in cheek Joe Dante feature, but one of those sinister 1970s science fiction movies.
+The kind that gets under your skin.
 Quite literally in some sequences!
-It’s sort of like a demented clash between Look Around You and The Andromeda Strain.
-There’s yet another isolated laboratory setting, and the focus on methodically testing solutions to a problem in particular remind me of Michael Crichton’s space microbe story.
-There’s a certain cold, clinical approach to it all (despite the desert outside) and the lack of shots showing any other locations beyond a lone farmhouse creates a lot of tension.
-This is a story full of striking images, eerie moments and a general sense of creeping dread.
-But they’re just ants, what can you do outside of silly B-movie monster moments?
+It’s like a demented clash between Look Around You and The Andromeda Strain.
+There’s yet another isolated laboratory, and another team of highly strung scientists.
+Their focus on methodically lab testing in particular is reminiscent of Michael Crichton’s microbe movie.
+There’s a cold, clinical approach to it all despite the searing heat desert outside.
+The location in general creates a lot of tension.
+There’s a distinct lack of shots showing outside locations beyond a lone farmhouse.
+It’s a story full of striking images and creeping dread.
+But they’re just ants, what can they offer outside of silly spectacle and B-movie monster moments?

 The answer of course is to be creative, and to do it as well as possible.
 After an introduction about cosmic events changing life on Earth in some vague way, the insect kingdom goes through a dramatic change.
 There are some psychedelic graphics showing strange phenomena in outer space, and soon after ants of all different species begin communicating with each other.
 Then their natural predators start to be wiped out.
 While there is some exposition a lot of this is done without narration at all, and we’re left to work out what the bugs are up to visually.
 They go through tunnels and have little meetings in the dark, it’s kind of great.